open-component-model/ocm/examples/lib/contexts.md

 - `config`: configuration management of all parts of the OCM library.
-   It provides a uniform but generic way to manage configuration and its serialized form for all kinds of configuration cosumers by supporting typed descriptors which, are mapped to objects capable to configure dedicated configuration targets.
+   It provides a uniform but generic way to manage configuration and its serialized form for all kinds of configuration consumers by supporting typed descriptors which, are mapped to objects capable to configure dedicated configuration targets.
 - `credentials`: credential management.
 It acts as factory to provide credentials for consumption targets in various environments (for example, GitHub, OCI registries, S3 repositories, etc).
-Those targets are described by so-called *comsumer ids*, which are mapped to credentials by the credentials context.
+Those targets are described by so-called *consumer ids*, which are mapped to credentials by the credentials context.

    It includes a *config* context.
 - `oci`: working with OCI registries.
-   It acts as central access point to instantiate OCI registry view for different backends hosting OCI images and OCU artifacts, like an
+   It acts as central access point to instantiate OCI registry view for different backends hosting OCI images and OCM artifacts, like an
     OCI registry, a filesystem representation or a docker daemon.

    It includes a *credentials* context.